openlabs/trytond-magento/docs/source/introduction.rst

 Magento is a feature-rich eCommerce platform built on open-source technology that provides online merchants with unprecedented flexibility and control over the look, content and functionality of their eCommerce store.
-It comes with a variety of tools, necessarily for building a successful online shop.
+It comes with a variety of tools, necessary for building a successful online shop.

 A new bridge between Tryton and Magento has been initiated by Openlabs team.
 This module allows synchronization of Magento with Tryton.
-It supports Synchronization of Customers, Addresses, Product Categories, Products, Order Statuses, and Orders.
+It supports Synchronization of Customers, Addresses, Product Categories, Products, Order Status, and Orders.

 This tutorial will guide you through installation, setup and configuring magento integration module.
 To start with this see `Installation`_ first.